-You can use Council's land-mapping tool to display the different mapping layers that may apply to a property you're interesting in buying.
+You can use free land-mapping tools to view different mapping layers that may apply to a property you're interesting in buying.

 - lot size